Chia-Network/website/webroot/faq/faq.md

 + <b>Q: Do you have whitepapers where I can read more?</b>

 A: Instead of just one white paper like most projects, we're going to have academic papers in journals.
-So far we have <a href = "https://eprint.iacr.org/2017/893">our first paper</a> which was accepted by Asiacrypt.
-There will be at least two more papers going over proofs of time and how to hook the whole thing together into a blockchain.
+So far we have <a href = "https://eprint.iacr.org/2017/893">our first paper</a> which was accepted by Asiacrypt and our <a href = "https://eprint.iacr.org/2018/183">second paper</a> which won best paper at Eurocrypt.
+There will be at least one more paper going over how to hook the whole thing together into a blockchain.